-2. New legislative authority
+2. Legislative authority

 In May 2019, the Minnesota legislature passed two provisions that give cities increased authority to set speed limits.
-They went into effect on Aug.
-1, 2019.
+They went into effect on Aug 1, 2019.
 The full language of the first provision is provided below:

 Minnesota Statutes, Section 169.14, Subd.
 5h.
 Speed limits on city streets.
 A city may establish speed limits for city streets under the city's jurisdiction other than the limits provided in subdivision 2 without conducting an engineering and traffic investigation.
 This subdivision does not apply to town roads, county highways, or trunk highways in the city.
 A city that establishes speed limits pursuant to this section must implement speed limit changes in a consistent and understandable manner.
 The city must erect appropriate signs to display the speed limit.
 A city that uses the authority under this subdivision must develop procedures to set speed limits based on the city's safety, engineering, and traffic analysis.
-At a minimum, the safety, engineering, and traffic rashes, and methods to effectively communicate the change to the public.
+At a minimum, the safety, engineering, and traffic analysis must consider national urban speed limit guidance and studies, local traffic crashes, and methods to effectively communicate the change to the public.